-The Department of Languages, Literature and Composition offers Bachelor of Arts degrees in English and Spanish, as well as minors in English, French, Spanish, German studies, African American studies, Film studies, Creative Writing, Global studies, and Spanish Translation/ interpreting.
-All degree programs are designed with small classes and one-on-one guidance from instructors and advisors to help students develop the skills in critical thinking, oral and written communication, research, and analysis that are essential to 21st-century careers.
+The Department of Languages, Literature and Composition offers Bachelor of Arts degrees in English and Spanish, as well as minors in English, French, Spanish, German studies, African American studies, Film studies, Creative Writing, Global studies, and Spanish Translation/interpreting.
+All degree programs are designed with small classes and one-on-one guidance from instructors and advisers to help students develop the skills in critical thinking, oral and written communication, research, and analysis that are essential to 21st-Century careers.
 Find examples of excellent student projects and publications in the English Literary File and in the Upstate Research Journal.
 Our award-winning faculty members are published authors, leaders of national and regional organizations, working translators and interpreters, and global travelers committed to opening up a world of opportunity for our students.

 Languages, Literature, and Composition programs prepare students for careers in law, professional/technical/creative writing, editing, publishing, translation and interpreting, library science, researching, business and non-profit administration, intelligence and military analysis, public relations, the film and popular culture industry, community outreach, as well as teaching both in the US and abroad.
 Our alumni are working around the world as lawyers, journalists, business owners and executives, military officers, professors, teachers, public relations directors, Peace Corps volunteers, authors and editors.

 Our minors allow students to combine their interest in language and culture with a major in business, health care, engineering, technology, communications, criminal justice, child advocacy, or nearly any other field.
 Our minors prepare students to research, analyze, create, and communicate more effectively across audiences and cultures.
-These skills can significantly increase career competitiveness, especially in our Upstate region which is one of the biggest centers for international companies in the United States.
+These skills can significantly increase career competitiveness, especially in the Upstate region which is one of the biggest centers for international companies in the United States.

 Follow us on Twitter @LLC_Upstate or stop by our office in the Humanities and Performing Arts Center Room 222 to find out more.